HTML5 <article> Tag

 The <article> tag is one of the new sectioning element in HTML5.
 The HTML <article> tag is used to represent an article.
-More specifically, the content within the <article> tag is independent from the other content of the site (even though it can be related).
+More specifically, the content within the <article> tag is independent of the other content of the site (even though it can be related).

-Potential source for Article Element are:
+A potential source for Article Element are:

 - A magazine/newspaper article

 This tag is most often used in two contexts:

 - On a page with a single piece of content, a single <article> element can be used to contain the main content and set it off from the rest of the page.

 - On a page with multiple pieces of content (a blog index page, a search results page, a category page, news feed), multiple <article> elements can be used to contain each individual piece of content.

 Either way, it is similar to the <div> element and displays the stylish work the same.
 However, using the <article> element instead of <div> provides more semantic information to screen readers, search engines, and third-party applications.